The 12 best Australian native ferns for a home garden

 Feeding outdoors is rarely necessary as organic debris accumulates naturally behind the shields and provides a source of nutrition.

-This species spreads via creeping rhizomes and forms small underground tubers that store water and nutrients.
-That storage capacity allows it to recover after short dry periods and explains its resilience in warm climates.
-In a garden setting, this also means it can expand steadily, so position it where it has space to move or be prepared to lift and divide it periodically.
+Found along the east coast of Australia in moist forest floors and sheltered coastal margins, this is one of the easier native ferns to grow, provided it has warmth, airflow and steady moisture.
+It spreads via creeping rhizomes and forms small underground tubers that store water and nutrients — that storage capacity allows it to recover after short dry periods.
+In a garden setting it can expand steadily, so position it where it has space to move or be prepared to lift and divide it periodically.

-Trim wandering runners with sharp secateurs if you want to contain it further.
-When matched to climate and given space to move it becomes an effective living groundcover that protects soil and suppresses weeds.
+Trim wandering runners with sharp secateurs if you want to contain it.
+When matched to climate and given space to move, it becomes an effective living groundcover that protects soil and suppresses weeds.

 Native to arid inland regions including South Australia, this fern is adapted to exposed, rocky landscapes where rainfall is unreliable.
 It naturally grows in crevices and shallow soils, which explains its intolerance of heavy, moisture-retentive ground.
-In humid climates or poorly drained beds it can decline quickly from excess.
+In humid climates or poorly drained beds it can decline quickly from excess moisture.

 Plant into rocky or raised positions with gritty, free-draining soil.
 Incorporate coarse sand or fine gravel and avoid compost-heavy mixes that hold moisture around the crown.
 Set the plant slightly proud of the surrounding soil surface to prevent water sitting at the base.
 Water lightly during establishment, then only during extended drought rather than on a schedule.